gofynd/fdk-client-swift/documentation/platform/PARTNER.md

         "description": "dvssdvdvdv"
       }
     ],
-    "description": "<p>Now you can run referral campaigns that lets you and your existing customers refer their friends and family to register on your website.<br /><br />Features<br />&bull; Configure reward for the referrer<br />&bull; Configure reward for the one being referred<br />&bull; Set validity of referral and the reward<br />&bull; Enable/Disable referral campaigns</p>", "demo_url": "",
+    "description": "Now you can run referral campaigns that lets you and your existing customers refer their friends and family to register on your website.Features Configure reward for the referrer Configurereward for the one being referred Set validity of referral and the reward Enable/Disable referral campaigns", "demo_url": "",
     "video_url": []
   },